-You can contact the Financial Aid Office by calling 718.289.5700, with any questions you may have, or stop by our office, which is located in Colston Hall [CO], Room 504.
+You can contact the Financial Aid Office by calling 718.289.5700, emailing to financialaid@bcc.cuny.edu with any questions you may have, or stop by our office, which is located in Colston Hall [CO], Room 504.

 We encourage all students to apply early in order to maximize your eligibility for financial aid.
 All students must reapply for financial aid every academic year.
 Please note that if your FAFSA data has changed from the prior year, you will need to update your information to reflect the specified tax year.